-What are Omnivores?
+What are Omnivores? – Omnivores Meaning

 Hence it becomes comparatively easier for an omnivore to get food since they have a lot more choices than either carnivores or herbivores.
 The diet of most omnivorous animals changes according to the season and availability.
-This is because if one food item becomes scarce or doesn’t grow during winter they move on to the next.
+This is because if one food item becomes scarce or doesn’t grow during winter they move on to the next alternative.